 With the race expected to reach one billion households, the Maktoum family stands to reap its dividends by pitching this beachfront sheikdom as one of the world's hottest luxury destinations.

 They might also use the race to showcase Dubai as one of the earth's most cosmopolitan cities.

-The crowd milling in Nad Al Sheba's grandstands, clubhouses and on the lawns covered the gamut of nationalities, adorned in their finest ethnic costumes, enforced by strict dress codes demanding tasteful clothing.
+Crowds milling in Nad Al Sheba's grandstands, clubhouses and on the lawns covering the gamut of nationalities.

-Emirati men in long white dishdasha robes strolled with women in black head-to-toe chadors and copper-colored facial masks.
-Pakistani men in skullcaps decorated in glittering cut glass consulted their racing forms, alongside Indian women in bright, billowing saris.
+Emirati men in long white dishdasha robes strolling with women in black head-to-toe chadors and copper-colored facial masks.
+Pakistani men in skullcaps decorated in glittering cut glass consulting their racing forms, alongside Indian women in bright, billowing saris.